 Allowing the use of non-photographic (and easily-forgeable) utility bills would mean the change could actually do more harm than good – making it harder to vote for honest voters, while not tackling any of the alleged problems.

-Even if you have ID, forcing people to bring it to exercise their right to vote will lead to inevitable mistakes and accidents.
+Even if voters have an ID, forcing people to bring it to exercise their right to vote will lead to inevitable mistakes and accidents.
 Make no mistake – errors in checking voter ID would have a far bigger impact on election results than alleged fraud.

 Trust in our democratic system is vital, which is why scaremongering about the extent of fraud is dangerous.
 We need to be combatting the huge challenges that undermine our democracy, not building straw men at the polling station.